redpen-cc/redpen-doc/source/validator.rst

 ~~~~~~~~~~~~~~~~~~~~~

 KatakanaSpellCheck validator checks if Katakana words have very similar words with different spellings in the document.
-For example, if there is the Katakana word "インデックス" and the variation "インデクス" in the same document, this validator returns a warning.
+For example, if the Katakana word "インデックス" and the variation "インデクス" exist within the same document, this validator will return a warning.

 SectionLength
 ~~~~~~~~~~~~~~